oceanprotocol/docs/user-guides/publish-data-nfts.md

 <figure><img src="../.gitbook/assets/market/connect-wallet.png" alt=""><figcaption><p>Connect your wallet</p></figcaption></figure>

-In this tutorial, we will be using the Polygon Mumbai test network.
+In this tutorial, we will be using the Sepolia test network.

 4\.
 Click on the Publish link on the top left corner of the page.